nix-community/infra/devdoc/onboarding.md

 - Add their user and ssh key to [users](../users) as member of the `trusted` and `wheel` groups.

+- Add their ssh key to the `hetzner` user in [modules/darwin/common/default.nix](../modules/darwin/common/default.nix).

+- Add their user to the list of `admins` in [modules/nixos/buildbot.nix](../modules/nixos/buildbot.nix).

 - Add their age key to [.sops.yaml](../.sops.yaml), update the `creation_rules` and run `inv update-sops-files`.

 - Make them a `owner` of the [nix-community GitHub organisation](https://github.com/nix-community) and a member of the [nix-community GitHub `admin` team](https://github.com/orgs/nix-community/teams/admin/members).